YAG Laser Review After Cataract Surgery With Crystalens Implant

 If you are developing cataracts, or think you might be, a complete description of my experiences, costs and results from cataract surgery is given in the links below plus considerable description of what cataracts are, what IOL's (artificial lens's) are available and what to look for in a doctor.
 Feel free to read them at your leisure.

 I have written extensively about my experience with cataract surgery.
-Here are two articles you may be interested to read:
+Here are the first two articles you may be interested in:

 - Symptoms of Eye Cataracts - Are You Losing Your Vision? - Discussion of symptoms of cataracts and how to determine if you have cataracts.